-The core team consists of engineers from Linaro and engineers from Linaro's member companies.
+The core team consists of engineers from TrustedFirmware.org.
 Related, see the core team at GitHub.

 1.5 Disclosure policy

 When a vulnerability has been reported (see Vulnerability reporting) to the Core Team, it is up to them to implement mitigations and fixes as well as report back to stakeholders in a responsible way.
 This page describes the responsible disclosure policy that applies to the OP-TEE project.